Online On-Campus

 • The course learning outcomes and program learning outcomes are the same across both formats

-• On-campus students interact with one another directly within the classroom while online students engage in virtual sessions and online discussion forums.
+• On-campus students interact with one another directly within the classroom, while online students engage in virtual sessions and online discussion forums.

 • Online students take one accelerated class at a time, and classes run year-round.
 Each online class lasts just 7 weeks.
-On-campus students take 2 to 3 classes concurrently over a 14-week term, depending on whether they are enrolled part-time or full-time.
-Campus students also attend courses year-round.

 What courses will I take that are unique to the Health Care Informatics Specialization?